codevalley/sidekick/docs/blueprint.md

 - **Data Privacy**:
   - **Challenge**: Protecting sensitive information about individuals and tasks.
-  - **Mitigation**: Implement robust encryption, access controls, and compliance with data protection laws.
+  - **Mitigation**: Implement local storage and ensure secure handling of API keys.

 - **NLP Accuracy**:
   - **Challenge**: Ensuring the agent accurately understands natural language input.
-  - **Mitigation**: Continuous training of NLP models with relevant datasets; implementing fallback options for unclear inputs.
+  - **Mitigation**: Utilize advanced LLM models and implement the two-stage processing approach.

 - **User Adoption**:
   - **Challenge**: Encouraging the executive to integrate the agent into daily routines.
-  - **Mitigation**: Design an intuitive interface; demonstrate clear value in time savings and efficiency.
+  - **Mitigation**: Design an intuitive CLI interface; demonstrate clear value in time savings and efficiency.

-- **Complex Relationships**:
-  - **Challenge**: Managing intricate relationships and preferences among individuals.
-  - **Mitigation**: Allow customization of people profiles; provide options to override default prioritizations.

 ---